• Galvanized Steel Strip with High Quality-SGCC 680*1.0mm System 1

 *If you would like to get our price, please kindly inform us the standard/material, specifications and quantity.
 Thank you very much for your attention.

-Q:What are the heat treatment options for steel strips?
+Q:What are the different types of stamping or forming processes for steel strips?

-Q:What are the common grades of steel used for making strips?
+Q:What are the factors that affect the thermal conductivity of steel strips?

 1. Manufacturer Overview